 Sprite Sheet Export Format Guide

 The sprite sheet itself is just a PNG.
-The real power comes from metadata file that tells your game engine where each frame is located and what to call it.
-Pick wrong format and you get coordinate mismatch, frame name errors, or need to rewrite parsers manually.
-This guide shows you exactly which format matches which engine and how each structure works.
+The metadata file tells a loader, importer, or custom script where each frame is located and what to call it.
+Pick the wrong format and you get coordinate mismatch, frame name errors, or extra parser work.
+This guide shows which format matches Phaser, PixiJS, Unity, Godot, and web animation workflows.

 Why Format Matters